esp32-open-mac/esp32-wifi-hal-rs/README.md

 # esp32-wifi-hal-rs
 This repo contains an experimental port of esp32-open-mac to Rust, with embassy.
 It is not intended to replace the C version, but to explore, how this can be done in Rust idiomatically.
 We still rely on the proprietary blobs for initializing the RF frontend and some more minor initialization.
+## DISCLAIMER
+This is experimental software.
+USE AT YOUR OWN RISK!
+We'll not take any liability for damage to the hardware.
+We do not condone the use of this for malicious purposes.
 ## Usage
 The crate is a library and there are example binaries in `src/bin/`.
 The only public API is the `WiFi` struct, which provides all currently implemented functioniality.
 Currently the RX policy is fixed to three, which means only beacons will be received.
 ## Building